James-Fleming12/EvidentialHDC/docs/robust_iterations.md

 | inputin_in_chan | **0.344** | **0.154** | **0.305** | **0.404** | **0.807** |

 **The channel-restricted fix resolves the fog regression and improves everything:**
-1. **Fog oracle is now ABOVE plain DGLSS++** (+0.016, 0.175 vs 0.159) — the stack had
-   dropped it to 0.137, the channel-split recovered it and then some.
+1. **Fog oracle is now ABOVE plain DGLSS++** (+0.016, 0.175 vs 0.159), the stack had dropped it to 0.137, the channel-split recovered it and then some.
 Car recovers (0.217 -> 0.203, vs 0.094 for the unrestricted stack), and the big gains are vegetation (+0.116, 0.102 -> 0.219) and terrain (+0.086, 0.277 -> 0.363).
-2. **Crosstalk is the strongest in the family**: oracle 0.303 vs DGLSS++ 0.214 (+0.089) and vs the stack's 0.277 — car 0.305 -> 0.554, road 0.493 -> 0.666,
+2. **Crosstalk is the strongest in the family**: oracle 0.303 vs DGLSS++ 0.214 (+0.089) and vs the stack's 0.277: car 0.305 -> 0.554, road 0.493 -> 0.666,
    veg 0.337 -> 0.512, og 0.243 -> 0.361.
 The crosstalk HDC decode 0.305 is double
    anything measured before.
-3. **The mechanism confirmation is exact**: restricting normalization to the range/remission channels kept the crosstalk packing gain while preserving enough of fog's geometry-based structure for its recoverability — the fog dir_retention still rises (0.27 -> 0.86 car) but the fog oracle recovers because the geometry channels are normalized against clean statistics, so the shift isn't fully erased the way the unrestricted stack did (car 0.94).
+3. **The mechanism confirmation is exact**: restricting normalization to the range/remission channels kept the crosstalk packing gain while preserving enough of fog's geometry-based structure for its recoverability; the fog dir_retention still rises (0.27 -> 0.86 car) but the fog oracle recovers because the geometry channels are normalized against clean statistics, so the shift isn't fully erased the way the unrestricted stack did (car 0.94).
-4. **The naive TTA rises too** (fog +0.067, crosstalk +0.165), so the variant improves BOTH the ceiling and the label-free update — the first variant to do both on both conditions.
+4. **The naive TTA rises too** (fog +0.067, crosstalk +0.165), so the variant improves BOTH the ceiling and the label-free update, the first variant to do both on both conditions.

 **Verdict: this is the covariate-shift-aware DGLSS++ candidate.** It beats plain DGLSS++ on every condition (fog oracle 0.175 vs 0.159, crosstalk 0.303 vs 0.214), the first extractor variant to do so since the pivot.
-The paper's extractor contribution is now: per-scan input normalization restricted to the statistics-shifted channels (range/remission) + internal InstanceNorm — a principled, mechanism-grounded change that raises the ceiling on BOTH conditions without any geometry tradeoff.
-Promote to **medium-lite** (12 ep / 100%) to confirm the gains survive scale — this is the first ceiling candidate worth the medium commitment since the dircons run.
+The paper's extractor contribution is now: per-scan input normalization restricted to the statistics-shifted channels (range/remission) + internal InstanceNorm, a principled, mechanism-grounded change that raises the ceiling on BOTH conditions without any geometry tradeoff.
+Promote to **medium-lite** (12 ep / 100%) to confirm the gains survive scale.
+This is the first ceiling candidate worth the medium commitment since the dircons run.

 **Why it worked (the full mechanism):** crosstalk's corruption is a statistics shift in the range/remission channels, and fog's recoverable structure lives partly in the xyz geometry.
-Normalizing only channels 0/4 absorbs crosstalk's shift while leaving fog's geometry in the clean-stat normalization — so fog keeps its recoverable direction and crosstalk gains the packing separation.
+Normalizing only channels 0/4 absorbs crosstalk's shift while leaving fog's geometry in the clean-stat normalization, so fog keeps its recoverable direction and crosstalk gains the packing separation.
 This is a clean example of the covariate-shift-vs-structure distinction: the right fix normalizes the shifted statistics, not the structure.